ros-navigation/navigation2/nav2_collision_monitor/README.md

 * **Slowdown model**: Define a zone around the robot and slow the maximum speed for a `%S` percent, if more than `N` points will appear inside the area.
 * **Approach model**: Using the current robot speed, estimate the time to collision to sensor data.
 If the time is less than `M` seconds (0.5, 2, 5, etc...), the robot will slow such that it is now at least `M` seconds to collision.
 The effect here would be to keep the robot always `M` seconds from any collision.

-The safety area around the robot can take the following shapes:
+The zones around the robot can take the following shapes:

 * Arbitrary user-defined polygon relative to the robot base frame.
+* Circle: is made for the best performance and could be used in the cases where the safety area or robot could be approximated by round shape.
 * Robot footprint polygon, which is used in the approach behavior model only.
 Will use the footprint topic to allow it to be dynamically adjusted over time.
-* Circle, used in all models: for stop and slowdown models as a safety area, for approach model as a robot footprint.
-Circle is made for the best performance and could be used in the cases where the safety area or robot could be approximated by round shape.

-NOTE: Although safety behavior models are not intended to be used simultaneously (e.g. stop model should not be crossed with approach one), it is not prohibited to.
-Collision Monitor allows setting simultaneously multiple shapes with different behavior models.
-This typically could be useful to have a small stop area and larger slowdown bounding box to warn the robot from a collision without termination of operation.

 The data may be obtained from different data sources: